jhendess/metadict/doc/concepts.md

   decide how it calls the chosen engines and may decide whether caching or parallelism should be used.

   - Grouping:
   During the grouping phase, the results from the single engines will be grouped into several groups.
+Currently, grouping is only supported for bilingual entries.
 Grouping types include e.g. grouping by entry types, by dictionaries or no grouping at all.
 The type of grouping can be chosen by  the user.

   - Sorting:
   After the grouping phase, the results in each group will be sorted according to a selected grouping strategy.